kitmeng/kitmeng.github.io/_posts/2014-12-29-roach-massacre.markdown

 	</h3>
 </p>

-<p>There were 5 different characters in the game, each with their own strengths and abilities.</p>
+There were 5 different characters in the game, each with their own strengths and abilities.

 <p>
 	<h3>